 Using Eco-Friendly Packaging and Labeling Can Help Your Brand

 Environmental friendliness is something that a lot of consumers want from companies they buy products from.
 Putting effort into sustainability often has a positive effect on how people view your company.
 In fact, according to a report by Nielsen, 66% of millennials are willing to pay more for products with sustainable packaging.
+Items like compostable paper bags and plant based tissue paper and coasters are a way forward to reduce landfill waste.

 8. Reuse Shipping Supplies.